 Climbers: There are lots of popular climbing routes up the rocks either side of the cave, ask in Ramales or the cave guide for details and see the post on Via Ferrata in Cantabria.

 Closer still to Ramales de la Victoria, in fact, within 5 minutes walk of the town centre, with a seriously impressive cave mouth and beautiful surroundings (it’s worth just going to have a look at the mouth, even if you don’t go in – you’ll feel the cold blast of cave area before the entrance is even visible).
-Of all the caves in Cantabria, this is by far the best (if not the only) conditioned for wheels (wheelchair accessible, pushchair accessible), and great for kids.
+Of all the caves in Cantabria, this is the only one (apart from the Altamira replica) conditioned for wheels (wheelchair accessible, pushchair accessible), and is great for kids.
 The cave paintings are not visitable and are not part of the tour, as they are too far inside the cave, the main draw here is just how massive the cave is inside (it was used to store army vehicles during the Civil War), and the easy access.
 The walkway extends only 400m into the cave, so the tour is not long, but its still worth a visit and is a great “starter” cave for Cantabria (if you’re going to see this and Covalanas, definitely see this one first).
 Entrance is 3€ and group sizes can go up to 30 here if necessary.
 There is no car park at the cave itself, you must park in the town centre or a bit awkwardly on the road leading up to it and walk the 400m to the cave (signposted).
 There are toilets and a small information/ticket centre at the entrance.

-Located in Escobedo de Carmargo, near Puente Arce, and relatively well signposted amongst the maze of lanes, this cave has one impressive panel of paintings, mainly deer and horses, right at the back of the cave, down several sets of stairs.
+Located in Escobedo de Carmargo, near Puente Arce, and relatively well signposted amongst the maze of lanes, this cave has one very impressive panel of paintings, mainly deer and horses, right at the back of the cave, down several sets of stairs.
 It is in a lovely setting, and the real wow factor of the cave is actually imagining and understanding what it would have been like before the entrance roof collapsed many moons ago – a vast cavern with potentially many more paintings (as it stands now, you are walking over the debris of the roof collapse, so the cave entrance appears much smaller).
 On wet days both the approaching path and the entrance to the cave itself can be both muddy and slippery.
 Guided tours are bookable in advance and entrance is again 3€.
 There is a toilet inside the information kiosk – ask for the key.
 As there is a lot of important and enthusiastic explanation at the start of the tour, understanding Spanish is somewhat helpful in this cave, or some good pre-visit reading.

 In Tarriba, just beyond San Felices de Buelna and well signposted off the A67 motorway and through the villages (it takes about 20 minutes from the motorway), this is one of the smallest, tightest and most personal of all the visitable caves in Cantabria.
-Groups are limited to just 4 people, and you must book in advance at least 1 day before (there is no office here, the guides come from nearby El Castillo).
+Groups are limited to just 4 people, and you must book in advance at least 1 day before (there is no office or services here, the guides come from nearby El Castillo).
 From experience I would say that if you have claustrophobia, or mobility problems, best to avoid this one, but if you want an intimate view and tour of paintings, i.e. the guide tells you to turn around and there’s one in front of your face, and to get the 100% darkness experience, this is the one to go for, it really is something special.
 The guide we had spoke very little English, but did speak French.
 You’ll need walking boots and don’t wear your best clothes, you’re going to get a bit dirty!
 Parking is in a layby just belond the track up to the cave, and further on up the track there’s a lovely picnic spot with benches and BBQs by a stream (and further up still there is an even bigger picnic area).
-Entrance is 3€ again, although there is also an extended visit at certain times which is 15€ (looking forward to doing this soon!).
+Entrance is 3€ again, although there is also an extended visit at certain times which is 15€ (looking forward to doing this soon and reporting back!).

 This cave near Riclones (Nansa valley) is closed to visitors for most of the year, opening only on certain days over the Easter weekend, sometimes for very limited visits throughout the year, and in August, partly for conservation reasons and partly due to accessibility issues.
 Group sizes are limited to 6 people, which can also make gettting tickets an issue, and also means advance booking is practically essential (you can do this online).
 Check out the website for information about opening times.
 Sometimes the site simply says that it is closed to visitors at present, so keep checking back for updates and use the calendar to help you.
 With an entrance fee of €15, it’s more expensive than the other caves in Cantabria as a result of its limited opening, but the visit is also pretty special.
 The cave is well signposted and the information and ticket kiosk (no toilet) is located just past the rural village of Riclones (which has two beautifully located picnic benches next to the bus stop) and this is where you leave your car.
 The guide then takes the group by people carrier a few more kilometres down the road, and from there there is a very pretty (but muddy) 800m walk to the cave, through fields and woods.
 It’s located just above a small reservoir at the confluence of the Nansa and Lamasón rivers, hence the accessibility issues as the path floods when the reservoir is high, and the guide stops on the way to explain some interesting historical info.
 It is definitely a good idea to wear good boots (for mud and slippery rocks) and trousers you don’t mind getting dirty, as on arrival at the cave, after seeing the etchings on rocks at the entrance, you have to literally crawl into the cave on your hands and knees!
 Once inside it opens out, but you have to be careful of your footing, and as it’s not lit, you’re guided only by your torch (1 provided to share in pairs).
 The cave is home to several paintings including that of a woman (very unusual) and is limited by the reservoir’s waters at the far end.
 Highly recommendable visit, worth the extra money, but be prepared to scramble and walk a bit, and choose a dry day if possible due to the inital walk.